canismarko/xanespy/docs/visualization.rst

 ``plot_spectrum`` methods of the frameset object.
 The name of the entry in the data tree is given as the keyword argument ``representation``.

-.. warning:: The interactive viewer has no effect on the underlying
-             frameset or accompanying data, with one exception: changing to a different top-level branch in the data tree will change the ``XanesFrameset.data_name``
-             attribute.
-Before proceeding with analysis, either revert the ``data_name`` attribute manually or create a new ``XanesFrameset`` object.

 .. figure:: images/qt_viewer_screenshot-1.png
    :alt: Qt View screenshot 1